unioslo/jbofh/README.rst

 ----------------

-jBofh will include a ``cacerts.pem``-file in the jar-file, if it exists when building.
+jBofh will include a ``cacerts.pem``-file in the jar-file, if it exists when running ``ant dist``.
 If this file is not included, or if it needs to be replaced, it can be added to the jar-archive later with the python script `fix_jbofh_jar.py`_.

 Settings
 ---------
-jBofh will include a ``jbofh.properties``-file in the jar-file, if it exists when building.
+jBofh will include a ``jbofh.properties``-file in the jar-file, if it exists when running ``ant dist``.
 If this file is not included, or if it needs to be replaced, it can be added to the jar-archive later with the python script `fix_jbofh_jar.py`_.

 fix_jbofh_jar.py